 But when Easter rolls around each year, I’m forced to address these passages again.
 All the memories of being called a “Christ-killer” from childhood come flooding back.

 To be honest, I don’t understand how those ugly accusations fit with the tradition that I have found (and really, according to basic Christian theology, I thought we all killed Jesus with our sin?).
-In Christianity – now in the Episcopalian denomination – I found a path to a one-on-one connection with God that didn’t exist in my family’s tradition of Reform Judaism (or at least, I was never told about it).
-I found redemption and hope for a new beginning, a new self, after living with the stain of sexual assault for too long.
-I found peace within the narrative that one day all would be made new; all things evil would be reconciled, and every wrong I suffered would be made right.
+In Christianity – now in the Anglican denomination – I found a path to a one-on-one connection with God that didn’t exist in my family’s tradition of Reform Judaism (or at least, I was never told about it).

 Most of all, the idea of a God in human skin who felt all the gritty things every human body feels intrigued me.
 I wanted to know that God.

 I know those less-than-savory (dare I call them “ugly”?) passages are there.
 I can’t ignore them.
-But if Judaism has taught me anything, it’s the art of nuance, of holding good things in tension with the not-so-good, as well as understanding that the Bible is a product of its time.
-The parts that feel anti-semitic are no less disturbing than the passages in which God commands the genocide of the Canaanites, or when he drowns the whole world, save for eight people, in a massive flood.
+But if Judaism has taught me anything, it’s the art of nuance, of holding good things in tension with the not-so-good.

-I’m okay with the knowledge that the Bible is more than just a history of God and his relationship with us – it’s also a deeply political work, a product of its times.
+I’m okay with the knowledge that the Bible is more than just a history of God and his relationship with us – it’s also a deeply political work, and a product of its times.
 It contains the very best and worst of human nature, and that is one compelling reason why it is worth reading.